 Features: Waterfall, swimming, restrooms and large parking lot.

-Directions: Take US 276 North from Brevard for eight miles.
+Directions: Take US 276 North from Brevard NC for eight miles.
 Or take U.S. 276 South from the Blue Ridge Parkway for about 7 miles.
 There will be a sign at the entrance.

-Sliding Rock NC
+All about Sliding Rock NC

-Sliding rock is an all natural, 60' waterfall that you can slide down and then plunge into a 8' pool at the bottom.
 During busy times, the line to slide extends the entire length of the 60' boulder, along the metal fence shown in the photo above.

 People wait their turn to get into their favorite spot and then slide through the 50-60 degree water.
 The water is cold, but refreshing.
 More than 11,000 gallons of water flow over sliding rock each minute to propel you down the slide and into the pool.
 Sliding Rock is incredibly popular, and can often be very busy during the summer months, especially on weekends.